ocapuozzo/p4tuning.org/pages/musaic/musaic_overview.md

 ### Prerequisites ?

-An elementary knowledge of harmony is recommanded.
+Basic knowledge of harmony is recommended, but not necessary..

-The many schemas (and animations) greatly facilitate access to concepts that usually require a good mathematical level.
-But a chapter is offered to those who are interested in group theory.

 ### Why this title (88-Musaics)?